lynnlilu/lynnlilu.github.io/_pages/about.md

 News
 =====
+\[Apr.
+2024\] I was recognized as the Excellent Reviewer of IEEE Transactions on Network Science and Engineering at 2023.

 \[Mar.
 2024\] My advised undergraduate student Huanyi Zheng was granted by Future Academic Rising Star Project of Zhejiang University.
 Congrantulations!
 [Link](https://bksy.zju.edu.cn/2024/0328/c28418a2895863/page.htm)

 \[Feb.
 2024\] I was recognized as the Distinguished Member of the IEEE INFOCOM 2024 Technical Program Committee.
 [Link](https://infocom2024.ieee-infocom.org/committees/technical-program-committee)